Ideal observer analysis: Natural and pseudo-natural tasks

 To facilitate experimental design in the laboratory, an artificial task may be designed so that the system's performance in the task may be studied.
 If the task is too artificial, the system may be pushed away from a natural mode of operation.
 Depending on the goals of the experiment, this may diminish its external validity.

 In such cases, it may be important to keep the system operating naturally (or almost naturally) by designing a pseudo-natural task.
 Such tasks are still artificial, but they attempt to mimic the natural demands placed on a system.
 For example, the task might employ stimuli that resemble natural scenes and might test the system's ability to make potentially useful judgments about these stimuli.

 Natural scene statistics are the basis for calculating ideal performance in natural and pseudo-natural tasks.
 This calculation tends to incorporate elements of signal detection theory, information theory, or estimation theory.

-Normally distributed stimuli

-Das and Geisler described and computed the detection and classification performance of ideal observers when the stimuli are normally distributed.
-These include the error rate and confusion matrix for ideal observers when the stimuli come from two or more univariate or multivariate normal distributions (i.e. yes/no, two-interval, multi-interval tasks and general multi-category classification tasks), the discriminability index of the ideal observer (Bayes discriminability index) and its relation to the receiver operating characteristic.